October 10, 2012

 After two years of fighting at the state level, 405 Park continued to press its arguments to the First Department on appeal.
 The Appellate Court, in a decision written by Justice Rosalyn H. Richter, unanimously affirmed the decision by Judge Kornreich.
 The Appellate Court noted that Donerail had fully performed under the contract and was “ready, willing and able to perform” at the closing, whereas 405 Park had raised concerns that were “not reasonable” and appeared “pretextual, particularly in light of its expressed desire not to close.”

 Said partner Michael C. Lynch, “We were confident that the First Department would uphold Justice Kornreich’s decision.
 405 Park aggressively pursued these claims, but it was clear from the facts that they were always looking for a way to exit the agreement and force Donerail to refund the deposit.
 We were able to defend both on the facts and on the law and show both Justice Kornreich and the First Department that 405 Park never intended to close on this transaction.
 It is clear from the decisions that they agreed with us.”

-Donerail was represented by partners William C. Heck and Michael C. Lynch, and associates Joel A. Hankin, Damaris M. Diaz and Brian M. Goldberg.
+Donerail was represented by partners William C. Heck and Michael C. Lynch, and associates Joel A. Hankin and Damaris M. Diaz.